-$$\mathbf{M} = \mathbf{c} \otimes \mathbf{p} - (\mathbf{p} \cdot \mathbf{c})\mathbf{I}$$ where $\otimes$ denotes outer product and I is the identity matrix.
-M should be negated if the center of projection is behind the plane.
+$$\mathbf{M} = \mathbf{c} \otimes \mathbf{p} - (\mathbf{p} \cdot \mathbf{c})\mathbf{I}$$ where \otimes denotes outer product and I is the identity matrix.
+M should be negated if the center of projection is below the plane.
 Though this has no effect on the final 3D coordinates of the projected points, it does ensure that the fourth coordinate is positive, which is necessary to prevent the point from being clipped by the graphics hardware.
 If a portion of an object is farther away from a slicing plane than the light, then it will not be projected correctly.
 To handle this problem, the edges of the object's shadow volume should be extruded to infinity from the last plane onto which the object can be correctly projected.

-3.5 Conservative Discrete Shadow Clamping
+3.2.3.
+Conservative Discrete Shadow Clamping

 The use of image-precision occlusion queries in discrete clamping may lead to sampling errors due to limited screen resolution and z-buffer precision.
-The errors can cause occupied regions to be incorrectly classified as empty leading to small areas of missing shadows.
-A recent paper [Govindaraju 2004] describes a technique for performing robust collision detection on graphics hardware.
+The errors can cause occupied intervals to be incorrectly classified as empty leading to small areas of missing shadows.
+Recently Govindaraj et al. [GLM04] described a technique for performing robust interference detection using graphics hardware.
 This technique "fattens" the geometric primitives sufficiently to avoid sampling errors.
-Discrete clamping is a collision detection problem between shadow casters and the objects within the slices.
-We can adapt the conservative collision technique to perform reliable clamping.
+Discrete clamping is an interference computation problem between shadow casters and the objects within the slices.
+It is possible to adapt the conservative overlap tests [GLM04] to perform reliable clamping.
 First, the bounding representations of the shadow volumes are constructed and fattened.
-Using these representations, we can then perform collision detection with the fattened objects enclosed in the slices.
-The method would be slower but would eliminate the image-precision artifacts.
+Using these representations, we can then perform overlap tests with the fattened objects enclosed in the slices.
+The resulting algorithm is slower but eliminates the image-precision artifacts.